AgaHrmn/django-DINO/README.md

 ### Further development ###
 - **Points of Interest (POI)**:
   - Mark POIs along the route such as parks, lakes, and monuments.

-- **Export to KML file**
-  - Provides simple instructions for importing KML files into Google Maps.

 - **Availability**
   - Optimize for smartphones